-I still remember the stunned silence that followed his words: “You’re a liar.”
+I still remember the classroom’s stunned silence that followed his words: “You’re a liar.”

 In his view, what I needed was much simpler: “You just have to be positive and change your attitude about math.”

-His disregard for my dyscalculia brought back all the negativity I had felt about myself.
-All that I had worked so hard to change.
-I had cried so many tears, struggled for years, powered through so many hours of tutoring and had finally believed in myself enough to take college-level math courses.
-And then this happened last summer.
+His disregard for my dyscalculia brought back all the negativity I had felt about myself, all that I had worked so hard to change.
+I had cried so many tears, struggled for years, powered through countless many hours of tutoring, and had finally believed in myself enough to take college-level math courses.
+And then this happened.

 I had just completed my first year at Arizona State University (ASU).
-I enrolled in two math courses at a community college.
-Algebra and trigonometry.
+I enrolled in two summer math courses at a community college: Algebra and trigonometry.
 I needed to pass these classes so I could take statistics in the fall as part of my psychology major at ASU.

-My special education teacher had helped me sign up at the ASU Disability Resource Center (DRC).
-She even took me to visit the DRC.
+So, with the help of my special education teacher, I signed up at the ASU Disability Resource Center (DRC).
 This turned out to be one of my favorite places on campus because of the strong sense of community I felt with the other students there.

 When the trigonometry professor refused to accommodate me, I reached out to the community college’s disability services office.
 I also talked to the dean of students.
 I looked for and found the people at the school who were empowered and prepared to step in when issues like this arise.
 And the end result is that the professor had to take a Disability 101 course.